urbit/docs/tutorials/hoon/egg-timer.md

 - `ost`  A `bone` that is a reference to the current chain of events
 - `now`  The current time

 The door we've made has two arms `poke-noun` and `wake`.
 Gall is capable of dispatching `poke`s, or requests, to an app based on the mark of the data given along with that poke.
 These are sent to the arm with the name that matches the mark of the data.
-Here we use the generic `noun` mark:
+Here we use the generic `%noun` mark:

 ```hoon
 ++  poke-noun